Christmas Traditions & Symbols

 Today people still gather around the punch bowl --sometimes singing carols, often happily sipping a cider-based, spiced concoction which may or may not contain alcohol.
 The vessel has been modernized, with the drink being kept warm for party-goers’ convenience in a crock pot.
 But no matter what the beverage of choice is today, toasting one another and wishing good cheer remains.
 So, we say to you, dear classmates, “Wassail!
 Drink hail!”

-For a recipe to fill your wassail bowl go to BULLDOG FORUMS or click the link below:
+For a recipe to fill your wassail bowl go to FENGER FORUMS or click the link below:

 |Return to Index|